xaanya/devops24/examinations/12/README.md

 # QUESTION A

-Using the playbook above, create a role structure in your Ansible working directory that implements the previous examinations as two separate roles; one for `webserver` and one for `dbserver`.
+Considering the playbook above, create a role structure in your Ansible working directory that implements the previous examinations as two separate roles; one for `webserver` and one for `dbserver`.